euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 The temperature response combines the wavelength response of the instrument and the contribution function, which describes the emission of the plasma at a given temperature based on atomic physics models.
-Unfortuately, equation :ref:`pixelval` is an ill-posed problem and as such there exists no unique solution without imposing physical contraints [Judge1997]_.
+Unfortuately, (:ref:`pixelval`) is an ill-posed problem and as such there exists no unique solution without imposing physical contraints [Judge1997]_.
 Multiple schemes have been designed to invert this equation and infer the DEM by applying various physical assumptions.
 However, these assumptions are sometimes